Joint Direct Attack Munition: Operational use

 On 6 June 2023, the Royal United Services Institute (RUSI) released a commentary by an electronic warfare (EW) expert on the jamming of JDAMs by Russian forces.
 The paper notes that the Russian R-330Zh Zhitel has had impacted GPS signals that JDAMs rely on.
 GPS signals are "very weak by the time they have travelled the 10,900 nautical miles (20,200 km) from the satellite to Earth", making them "easy to jam with comparatively little power".
 In the "early 2000s" the US military rolled out the Selective availability anti-spoofing module (SAASM), along with encrypted military M-code GPS signaling to ensure that the JDAM only accepts signals with correct encryption and rejects all other signals.
-However, according to one electronic warfare (EW) expert who spoke to RUSI, despite the mentioned steps to increase jamming resiliency, the "sheer brute force" of a powerful jamming signal can prevent the JDAM's global navigation satellite system (GNSS) receiver from obtaining the encrypted signal.
+However, according to one electronic warfare expert who spoke to RUSI, despite the mentioned steps to increase jamming resiliency, the "sheer brute force" of a powerful jamming signal can prevent the JDAM's global navigation satellite system (GNSS) receiver from obtaining the encrypted signal.
+EW units might also have the ability to spoof or fake the M-Code that it confuses the JDAM as to its location and time.
 Counter-EW systems, while classified, might allow a JDAM to recognize a jamming signal and its direction and "block out" signals coming from that direction.
-A GNSS receiver will "typically need to 'see' – that is have an uninterrupted Line-of-Sight (LOS) with – at least four satellites", and will "often" have more satellites available to it.
-Thus, blocking signals from one direction might not affect the receiver's ability to "see" other satellites.
-Russian forces may choose to respond by placing more jammers in order to deny a line of sight to the satellites that it requires.
-Russian EW units might also have the ability to spoof or fake the M-Code that it confuses the JDAM as to its location and time.
-Ukrainian forces have been able to locate Russian jammers and hit them with "kinetic" attacks such as artillery.
-Several Russian EW units have been targeted and lost equipment.

 On 13 August 2024, Ukrainian Su-27 launched a JDAM at a Russian command post in Tetkino, which was reportedly destroyed.

 In December 2023, the WSJ report stated that US arms shipments to Israel since the start of the Gaza war included approximately 3,000 JDAMs.
 Israeli F-15I fighter jets are believed to have used BLU-109 bunker buster bombs with JDAM guidance kits in the strikes that killed Hezbollah leader Hassan Nasrallah in Beirut, Lebanon on 27 September 2024.

+JDAMs were used in combat by the US and Israel in the 2026 Iran war.